mrudinipatel/Covi-track/README.md

 The Covi-track website was constructed using html5, css3, and JavaScript.
 The code was built on the Visual Studio Software.

+We also incorporated an Augmented Reality (AR) feature by using echoAR's software (please see link to 'vaccinated token' below).

 ## Challenges we ran into
 With this being our first 24-hour hackathon, our team ran into some time-constraints early on, however, with strong communication and critical-thinking skills we were able to put together a decent platform for our Covi-track idea.